 I think I have sorted out this varying information more or less correctly.
 Information on John Stuart’s journeys come from Jamie Morton’s “Fort St. James, 1806-1914;” James Gibson’s Lifeline of the Oregon Country; Lloyd Keith and John Jackson’s The Fur Trade Gamble; and Ken Favrholdt, “The Cordilleran Communication.”
 I do have some HBCA documents to look at that might change this, so I may rewrite it again: blogposts are made to be edited when new information is uncovered.
 If you have any information to add to this, especially re: the posts on Green Lake and Vidette Lake, please let me know.

-When the next post in this thread appears, click here:
+The next post in this thread is here: https://nancymargueriteanderson.com/road-crew/

 Copyright, Nancy Marguerite Anderson, 2017.
 All rights reserved.

 - 1843 Brigade Trail: Green Lake to Horse Lake